psu13/mutable-hakyll/draft/quantum-formalism.md

    This condition amounts to a symmetry condition, and won't come up much in the rest of our discussions.
 The mathematicians in the audience will be wondering why we are not using the more standard notation $\bar{z}$ for this.
 The answer is, we just are not.

+Again, the standard Euclidean dot product is a good example of an inner product.
+So, Hilbert spaces can be seen as a natural generalization of the Euclidean spaces ($\mathbb R^3$ or $\mathbb R^4$) in which we are used to doing physics.
+But, as we will see there is more to it than that.

+#### Quantum Observables

 ### Notes